Source: The Conversation (Au and NZ) – By Liam Elphick, Lecturer, Law School, University of Western Australia

 Despite much commentary to the contrary, the recommendations actually constrain rather than expand federal religious exemptions to LGBT+ protections.

-The backgroundwas required to consider the intersections between the enjoyment of the freedom of religion and other human rights.
+Chaired by retired parliamentarian Philip Ruddock, the panel was required to consider the intersections between the enjoyment of the freedom of religion and other human rights.
 It received an extraordinary response of over 16,000 submissions.

 Freedom from religious discrimination